corinnekost/corndog/README.md

 - 👋 Hi, I’m @corinnekost
-- 👀 I’m interested in RHEL, Ubuntu, and Epic Systems ODBA workflows
+- 👀 I’m interested in RHEL, Linux, and Epic Systems ODBA workflows
 - 🌱 I’m currently learning bash scripting and PowerShell
 - 💞️ I’m looking to collaborate on any bash scripting for practice/exposure